AtanasGrozev/Selenium-webdriver-with-c-/README.md

 Selenium WebDriver with C#
-🚀 Page Object Model (POM) is used to structure the test automation framework for better maintainability and readability.
+🔧 Page Object Model (POM) is used

 🎯 Test Automation Goals
-The primary objective of this project is to automate the validation of key functionalities of the web app using Selenium WebDriver.
-The goals include:
+The exam's primary objective is to automate the validation of key functionalities of the web app using Selenium WebDriver.
+This includes:

 🔍 Navigating and Verifying UI Elements
 🧑‍💻 Simulating User Actions (e.g., Login, Edit Profile, Add Movies) ⚠️ Error Handling and Validation (e.g., Required fields) 📄 Pagination Management (Ensuring tests account for multiple pages) 🛠️ Technologies Used
-Selenium WebDriver:
-For writing and executing advanced, programmatic tests using C# and NUnit.
+Selenium WebDriver: For writing and executing more advanced, programmatic tests using C# and NUnit.